 Thank you LeAndre.
 This is so caring, and I love the reminder you give to coach them through it.
 That’s our parenting job right now, which is different to what it used to be when we were there to do it all for them.
 Now we need to guide them on how to do it themselves … even if they ‘know everything’ themselves already!

 Benny from Daddy Poppins

-Benny is a no nonsense, say it like he means it Daddy Blogger from Ireland with a brilliant sense of humour and an honest and appreciative outlook on parenting from a Stay-At-Home-Dad’s perspective!
+Benny is a no-nonsense, say-it-as-he-means-it dad blogger at Daddy Poppins, from Ireland with a brilliant sense of humour and an honest and appreciative outlook on parenting from a Stay-At-Home-Dad’s perspective!

 My advice: Strap yourself in and brace yourself for impact.
 You’re about to deal with a ‘mini you’.
 All those times your parents called you difficult or commented on your behavior as a kid will genetically come home to roost.
 You may even pick up the phone and tell them you love them you are sorry for what you put them through and they’ll smile and nod, knowingly.
 They are witnessing ‘parental karma’.

 Ok, now for the real advice: just be there.
 It’s difficult being 7/8 in today’s world.
 There’s all the worries you had at that age plus so much more.
 Technological advances and the fast pace of life has put additional stresses and strains on our preteens.
 Understand that you are the parent, but be their friend too.
 Be someone they can turn to and don’t fly off the handle (I know, sometimes it’s easier said than done).
 If you didn’t lose it over X then they’re more likely to come to you about Y. Be open and honest, even if it’s difficult at times.
 Communication is key!
 Make sure they know that the line is always open and life will be so much easier in the future.